 Short-form video is a consistent topic of discussion among marketers this year, so it’s no surprise that marketers are asking how brands can use TikTok to find growth on social media—and evolving their content strategies to fit it in.
 The leading strategy for brands to get their foot in the door in the short-form social channel is TikTok influencer marketing, which empowers them to partner with creators to make content that hits the ‘For You’ page.

-TikTok is a channel that is primed for organic content, however, it also has an option to boost campaigns with various types of ads.
+TikTok is a channel that is primed for organic content, however, it also has an option to boost campaigns with SEO strategies for TikTok, but also various types of ads.
 Ads serve as a greater avenue for creating brand awareness and community involvement.
-TikTok influencers and creators naturally become a big part of this by participating in branded hashtag challenges, or promoting new launches.
+TikTok influencers and creators naturally become a big part of this by participating in branded hashtag challenges, or promoting new launches — on your profile, or theirs.

 TikTok creators are able to achieve fame overnight, while it can take months or even years for influencers to build up a strong following on Instagram.
 This is because Instagram content is shown to followers of a particular user (known as the traditional social graph).
 This traditional influencer model is changing as social media shifts towards making the most entertaining content more discoverable.